 These adjacent buildings are easy to wander through, their spacious interiors exuding calm and allowing rejuvenating daylight to stream inside.
 QAG speaks to the Brisbane River, with its spectacular cavernous interior and central Watermall parallel with the river just outside, while GOMA and it's vast central Long Galley, is about connecting with the city, every time you step out of an exhibition space you re-engage with the Brisbane skyline and its multiple river vistas.

 So now it’s up to you to choose your weekend escape — QAG, GOMA, or maybe both?
-Visit QAG to reacquaint yourself to our Collection favourites on permanent display — maybe it's the Picasso, Degas or Toulouse-Lautrec, or our best-loved Australian artists, or currently installed in both buildings until 27 April 2025 are innovative, beautiful and thought-provoking works of art from more than 30 countries as part of the Asia Pacific Triennial of Contemporary Art.
+Visit QAG to reacquaint yourself to our Collection favourites on permanent display — maybe it's the Picasso, Degas or Toulouse-Lautrec, or our best-loved Australian artists, or the exhibitions currently installed at GOMA.

 Queensland Art Gallery